naotakeyoshida/scaleio2.0-rexray/README.md

 3. `vagrant up`
 4. Open Web Browser on your VirualBox host.
 Then access to ScaleIO Install Manager(IM) at "https://127.0.0.1:4431" (User:admin, Password:Password123!).
-5. After logged into the IM, upload rpm package files of ScaleIO from `scaleio\ScaleIO_2.0.1.2_Complete_Linux_SW_Download\ScaleIO_2.0.1.2_RHEL_OEL7_Download` and upload a configuration file `ScaleIO_3Nodes_Config.csv`.
+5. After logged in to the IM, upload rpm package files of ScaleIO from `scaleio\ScaleIO_2.0.1.2_Complete_Linux_SW_Download\ScaleIO_2.0.1.2_RHEL_OEL7_Download` and upload a configuration file `ScaleIO_3Nodes_Config.csv`.
 Proceed ScaleIO installation using IM.
 Make sure push "Mark Complete" button after the installation completed.

 After ScaleIO installation complete, login to the each of VMs.
 Then execute few commands below.